The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/vite.md

 As you may have noticed, rather than linking the `style.css` in the `index.html` file, we imported it into `main.js`!
 For now, compared to linking in HTML, this approach doesn't provide much benefit.
 However, when we get to React it will provide some benefits.

 What IS much better is the ability to import JSON files directly.
-We can't do this using Live Server:
+Suppose we had an `example.json` file that we wanted to import into our project.
+We can easily do this:

 ```js
 import data from './example.json';
 ```

+We can't do this using Live Server.

 Lastly, we can install NPM dependencies into our projects and import them by only their name.
 To test this, install the `uuid` package: